plone/training/mastering-plone/api.rst

 In existing code you'll often encounter methods that don't mean anything to you.
 You'll have to use the source to find out  what they do.

-Some of these methods will be replaced by :py:mod:`plone.api` in the future:
+Some of these methods will be replaced by :py:mod:`plone.api`:

 - :py:meth:`Products.CMFCore.utils.getToolByName` -> :py:meth:`api.portal.get_tool`
 - :py:meth:`zope.component.getMultiAdapter` -> :py:meth:`api.content.get_view`